HC DrugFree Anonymous Q&A

 At this point I’d like to reframe the reader’s query a bit by asking not what the cost of the death itself is, but what the costs are if we fail to revive someone with Naloxone.
 In other words, if we are trying to judge the financial benefit of widely distributing naloxone for use by emergency personnel in the field, we have to look at the post-overdose costs.
 (I will note of course that the cost of human suffering from drug use and from overdose deaths is incalculable).

 A key financial impact of Naloxone is that it makes the need for emergency room and hospital visits less necessary.
-The article How Costly Can An Overdose Be?, published in a 2016 newsletter by the BLVD Treatment Centers in Los Angeles (https://www.blvdcenters.org/blog/costly-can-overdose), describes these approximate costs in detail:
+Here are some approximate costs:

 These additional figures from an article in the Journal of the American Medical Association are also quite sobering: